Miracle at St. Anna poster

 The inciting incident occurs at 19 minutes when The squad becomes separated from their unit during a German attack at the Serchio River, leaving them stranded behind enemy lines in Tuscany..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 41 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to The soldiers choose to take Angelo to the village of Colognora to find safety and his family, actively committing to protect him rather than simply trying to survive and return to their unit., moving from reaction to action.
+This shows the protagonist's commitment to The soldiers choose to take Angelo to the village of Colognora to find safety and his family, actively committing to protect him rather than simply trying to survive and return to their unit., moving from reaction to action.

 The Collapse moment at 120 minutes (75% through) represents the emotional nadir.
 Here, The village is attacked.
 Multiple soldiers are killed in the devastating assault.
 Angelo is shot.
-The dream of protecting innocence dies as the violence overtakes everything., indicates the protagonist at their lowest point.
+The dream of protecting innocence dies as the violence overtakes everything., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 128 minutes initiates the final act resolution at 80% of the runtime.
 Back in 1983, Negron realizes he must act on the truth he's carried for decades.
 He chooses to shoot the customer who was a Nazi war criminal, breaking his silence and finally seeking justice., demonstrating the transformation achieved throughout the journey.